DanielBaxan/mobile-ticket/README.md

 # QMATIC Mobile Ticket

 Qmatic mobile ticket solution is intended to issue e-tickets to the customers who are willing to go through the queue management solution by QMATIC.
 This is a web application that has been developed using Angular4 and the development environment of the project uses Angular-cli tools
 (https://github.com/angular/angular-cli).

+- Custom version with additional component for ads.
+  (ticket-info-container)

 ## Prerequisites

-* Angular/cli tools requires Node.js 8, or higher, together with NPM 3, or higher.
+- Angular/cli tools requires Node.js 8, or higher, together with NPM 3, or higher.
-* API Gateway version 1.3.2.0 or higher required.
+- API Gateway version 1.3.2.0 or higher required.
 Download from Qmatic portal.
-* Supported Orchestra Versions
+- Supported Orchestra Versions
-  * Orchestra 6.1 build 3.1.0.646 or later
+  - Orchestra 6.1 build 3.1.0.646 or later
-  * Orchestra 6.2 build 3.2.0.289 or later
+  - Orchestra 6.2 build 3.2.0.289 or later

 ## Table of contents

 - [Installation](#installation)
 - [Setting up api gateway](#setting-up-api-gateway)
 - [Proxy to Backend](#proxy-to-backend)